David Slinger, MBA

 Cheryl Dondero, MHS

-Director of Government Affairs
+Vice President of Government Affairs

 Cheryl Dondero joined Gaudenzia in 2019.
-As the Director of Government Affairs, she is responsible for creating and maintaining effective, collaborative relationships with Gaudenzia’s regulatory agencies, provider associations, funders, and referral sources.
+As the Vice President of Government Affairs, she is responsible for creating and maintaining effective, collaborative relationships with Gaudenzia’s regulatory agencies, provider associations, funders, and referral sources.
 As part of her responsibilities, Cheryl develops Gaudenzia’s legislative and policy agendas while coordinating the organization’s lobbying activities.

 Ms. Dondero’s experience includes a 37-year career with the Commonwealth of Pennsylvania, culminating as the Deputy Secretary of the Department of Drug and Alcohol Programs (DDAP).
 She then became the Director of Dauphin County Drug and Alcohol Services, which is the Single County Authority (SCA) for drug and alcohol prevention, intervention, and treatment services in the county.
 Immediately prior to joining Gaudenzia, she was the Chief Executive Officer for the federally funded National Alliance for Model State Drug Laws (NAMSDL).
 She received her Master of Human Services from Lincoln University in 2002.